CBD oil is an umbrella term for any oily substance that contains:

 1. The difference in the Natural Source of the Product

-Although in rare cases CBD oil is produced from high CBD / low THC marijuana strains, in the majority of cases, CBD oil is produced from the Hemp plant.
+Although in rare cases CBD-rich cannabis extracts are produced from marijuana, in the majority of cases, oils that get advertised as ‘CBD oil' are produced from the Hemp plant.

 Hemp (seed) oil is produced from the seeds of the Hemp plant.

 The Hemp plant has a very different biochemical makeup than its seeds, which you'll learn about next.